Madlykeanu/Underilla/README.md

     - **None:** No actual vanilla underground noise is generated. `generate_noodle_caves` setting can still be on, to generate noodle caves.
     - **Absolute:** A Y coordinate value divides the original world surface and vanilla underground.
     - **Surface:** Mix the original world surface and vanilla underground at a variable y that depends of original & vanilla world surface.
 It have the best racio generated world quality & performance.
-    - **Relative:** This is the cool one.
+    - **Relative:** **This strategie still need improvement, for now you should use Surface**.
 The reference world's surface will be dynamically carved into vanilla underground; which means there's no actual height-based division.
 - Custom caves also supported.
 If using Relative merge strategy, every non-solid block and surroundings will be preserved, thus, if the reference world has itself an underground system, it'll be transferred over to the merged world.
 - Heightmap fixed.
 Underilla re-calculates heightmaps when merging chunks, getting rid of floating and buried structures.
 Vanilla villagers and other structures are placed at the right height.
 - Biome overwrite.
 Biomes from the reference world will be transferred and overwrite biomes from de vanilla seed being used.
 Cave biomes underground will be preserved.